By Investigative Reporter

 Property Owner Patricia Wishon

-Weidner, a fearless arbiter for people he considers victims of frivolous and vindictive lawsuits became involved with LaPine, Oregon property owner Patricia Wishon and her attempt to stop her estranged husband Santiago Torres from obtaining property left her by her late husband Paul Yeager.
+Weidner, a fearless arbiter for people he considers victims of frivolous and vindictive lawsuits became involved with LaPine, Oregon property owner Patricia Wishon and her attempt to stop her estranged husband Santiago Torres from obtaining property left to her by her late husband Paul Yeager.
 Wishon has continuously claimed that Torres mentally tortured her and physically beat her on numerous occasions.
 Wishon stated, “He beat me so severely that I thought he was going to kill me.”
 According to Observer sources Torres, when charged with assaulting Wishon accepted a plea bargain to avoid a long prison sentence and spent only six months in jail.

 Wishon informed the Observer that she had fired her attorney Anthony Albertazzi of Bend for having secret meetings with Torres and his attorney Linda Hasse also of Bend.
 Wishon continued, “After I fired Albertazzi he continued to represent me by preparing and executing an agreement on my behalf that gave 25% of my property to Torres who only married me because of my property and this was done without my knowledge or consent.”